Be sure to check out our entire series on EDC Basic Kits:

 We hear it pretty often in a number of different ways, but one of the questions we get emailed or messaged to us regularly is, “How do I build an EDC kit?”
 As simple as that question may seem, the answer can oftentimes be very subjective.
 (A good place to start reading is our article, The three tiers of everyday carry.)

 When it comes to everyday carry, people can be very loyal to particular brands and types of products.
 It’s great to be able to personalize your carry, but if you are just starting out, even that may feel overwhelming.
-To take the edge off, we wanted to offer some generic guidelines that will help narrow down the multitude of choices you have.
+To take the edge off, we wanted to offer some general guidelines that will help narrow down the multitude of choices you have.

 Let’s start off by building the most basic of EDC kits.
-For a basic EDC kit we recommend carrying a knife, flashlight, pen and paper at the minimum.
+For a basic EDC kit, we recommend carrying a knife, flashlight, pen, and paper at the minimum.
 This is of course in addition to what you normally carry, such as wallet, keys, phone, etc.